secrets papagayo

 How much does a destination wedding in Central America cost on average?

-Which Central America country is cheapest for weddings?
+Which Central American country is the cheapest for weddings?

-Panama generally offers the lowest all inclusive pricing, particularly at Riu Playa Blanca.
-Costa Rica’s Guanacaste coast is also very competitive for all inclusive celebrations.
-Destination weddings in Belize tend to be more expensive due to its boutique resort model, but it offers unique settings you can’t find elsewhere.
+Panama generally offers the lowest all-inclusive pricing, with Riu Playa Blanca leading the value tier.
+Costa Rica’s Guanacaste coast is also very competitive for all-inclusive celebrations.
+Belize tends to be more expensive at scale due to its boutique resort model, but it offers unique settings you can’t find elsewhere.

 Is Central America cheaper than getting married at home?

 In most cases, yes.
 The average U.S. wedding costs $36,000.
-A Central America destination wedding at an all inclusive resort with 25-40 guests typically costs $10,000-$20,000.
+A Central America destination wedding at an all-inclusive resort with 20 to 40 guests typically costs $9,500 to $15,000.
 The naturally smaller guest list, bundled packages, and built-in venue beauty all reduce costs significantly.

 Are there free wedding packages in Central America?

-Yes!
-Several all inclusive resorts in Costa Rica (particularly Riu properties) offer complimentary wedding packages when you meet minimum room night requirements.
+Yes.
+Several all-inclusive resorts in Costa Rica and Panama (particularly Riu properties) offer complimentary wedding packages when you meet minimum room night requirements.
 These include a symbolic ceremony, basic decor, cake, champagne, and a coordinator for small groups.

 When is the cheapest time for a Central America wedding?

-The green season from May through November offers the lowest pricing across all three countries, with savings of 20-40% compared to peak season (December through April).
+The green season from May through November offers the lowest pricing across all three countries, with savings of 20% to 40% compared to peak season (December through April).
 The weather is warm year-round, with afternoon rain showers during the green season that typically clear quickly.

 Start Planning Your Central America Destination Wedding Today!